-How does Esper convert a device from Windows to AOSP (Foundation x86)?
+How does Esper convert a device from Windows to AOSP?

 The system disk is repartitioned as the executable runs, the (free and open-source) GRUB bootloader is installed, and Windows reboots.
 On the next boot, the device asks which OS to boot and can be configured (as in this example) to do so totally hands-free — no user interaction is necessary during this process.

-How do I get Esper Foundation x86 for my x86 devices?
+How do I get Esper Foundation for my devices?

 Foundation x86 is only available to Esper customers.
 Whether you want to convert an existing Windows fleet, or if you’re going to run AOSP Android out of the box on a new or custom x86 device, we can work with you to tailor a solution for your particular needs.